Birth Order Theory: Insights Into Your Personality

 Other Factors Influencing Birth Order Personality

 As we all know, each family is different and has unique dynamics.
 Birth order alone will not determine the complexities of one's personality.
-As a child and family develops and evolves, certain circumstances may impact the personality of a child.
+As child and family develop and evolve, certain circumstances may impact the personality of a child.

 When two parents remarry, especially when children are in their formative years, the family unit goes through a period of disorientation and competition.
-For example, two first borns or in the new family will search for their "place."
+For example, two firstborns in the new family will search for their "place" and may compete to keep their "first born status."

 When there are gaps of three or more years between siblings, it is common for the birth order to restart.
 In a family with many children, this could create birth order subgroups.